tarebyte/cwdg-setup/README.md

     chmod +x install
     ./install

-And that's it, the rest of the installation will take care of itseAnd that's it, the rest of the installation will take care of itself!
+And that's it, the rest of the installation will take care of it and that's it, the rest of the installation will take care of itself!